mbasagoitia/yale-library-project/README.md

 This project has two versions:

-- Demo Build – safe for public review, uses sample data, no sensitive keys.
+- **Demo Build** – safe for public review, uses sample data, and contains no sensitive keys.
-- Internal Build – configured with private environment variables and deployed only on the Yale Philharmonia library computer.
+- **Internal Build** – configured with private environment variables and deployed only within the Yale School of Music.

-The source code runs in demo mode by default; to protect library data, the internal version requires a protected configuration and is not publicly distributed.
+The source code runs in demo mode by default.
+To protect library data, the internal version requires a protected configuration and is not publicly distributed.

+### Database

+The demo database contains a small subset of the Philharmonia's catalogue holdings, along with public-domain scans sourced from IMSLP, for demonstration purposes only.
+The demo SQLite database is built and bundled locally.

+The internal database is hosted on MySQL in a virtual machine on Google Cloud Platform and requires configuration and authentication available only to users of the internal build.

+### Fonts & Assets

+Licensed Yale typeface and other proprietary assets are included only in the internal build, in accordance with Yale University’s licensing agreements.

+The public demo build uses open-source or system-default typefaces to ensure that no protected intellectual property is distributed.

 ## Environment Variables